Doctor explains the six things you should try if you suffer from headaches after too much screentime at work

 • Avoiding unnecessary screen exposure

 • Keeping an appropriate distance from the screen.
-A distance of 50–100 cm between the eyes and the screen is ideal, with the top of your screen at – or just below – eye level.
+A distance of 50–100 cm between the eyes and the screen is ideal, with the of your screen at – or just below – eye level.

 • Minimising glare and reflections on the screen